 Northland Regional Council

-We are concerned with environmental damage or the pollution effects of spray drift.
-Section C.6.5 of the Proposed Regional Plan has rules and guidelines for the control of spray drift.
+We are concerned with environmental effects of spray drift.
+Section C.6.5 of the Proposed Regional Plan has rules and guidelines to help mitigate the risk of spray drift.
 Northland Regional Council investigates spray complaints and can issue abatement notices and fines if the rules are breached.

-Health Protection Officers, who work for Northland Health, are concerned with human health.
-The officers investigate spray drift complaints where there is a concern about bad effects on health.
+Health Protection Officers, who work for Te Whatu Ora – Health New Zealand, are concerned with human health.
+The officers investigate spray drift complaints when there is a concern about health issues.
 They can also provide information on the health effects of agrichemicals and tell you ways to lessen the risk of exposure.

 Te Whatu Ora – Health New Zealand 24/7 contact details are: (09) 430 4100.